kston83/cvss-te/README.md

 | **Functional (F)** (CVSS 2.0/3.0/3.1) | Functional exploit code is available that works in most situations | • Has Metasploit module (quality score < 0.8)<br>• Has Nuclei template<br>• Multiple high-quality PoCs (quality score ≥ 0.8 with multiple sources) |
 | **Proof-of-Concept (P)** (CVSS 3.0/3.1/4.0) | Proof-of-concept exploit code is available but may not work in all situations | • Found in ExploitDB<br>• Has GitHub PoC |
 | **Unproven (U)** / **Unreported (U)** | No exploit code is available, or an exploit is theoretical | • Not present in any of the above threat intelligence sources |

-The CVSS-BT score is calculated using the standard CVSS calculator with the updated vector string that includes the Exploit Code Maturity value.

 ### EPSS Threshold Explanation